daytonaio/daytona/pkg/apiclient/docs/Project.md

 ### NewProject

-`func NewProject(default_ bool, envVars map[string]string, image string, name string, repository GitRepository, target string, user string, workspaceId string, ) *Project`
+`func NewProject(envVars map[string]string, image string, name string, repository GitRepository, target string, user string, workspaceId string, ) *Project`

 NewProject instantiates a new Project object
 This constructor will assign default values to properties that have it defined,